Hilda Matheson: Later career and death

 After finishing the survey, Matheson and Wellesley took a trip to the Riviera, where they joined friends: W. B. Yeats and his wife George, and a newly met Walter J. Turner, the Australian poet.
 Returning to England in 1939, Matheson started as Director of the Joint Broadcasting Committee to counter German propaganda with pro-British themes.
 The goal was to broadcast British opinion on foreign stations in neutral European and Latin American countries, using German and Italian.
-The 30 staff included Isa Benzie, Guy Burgess, Elspeth Huxley and Turner.
+The staff of 30 included Isa Benzie, Guy Burgess, Elspeth Huxley and Turner.

 Matheson also initiated a publishing endeavour with Wellesley, which Turner called Britain in Pictures: 140 volumes were published after her death to counter publications glorifying Germany and present images of British notables, landscapes and cities.
 A few weeks before her death, Matheson contacted Astor about seeking an American publisher for the series.

 She died on 30 October 1940 of Graves' disease, after thyroidectomy surgery performed at Kettlewell Hill Nursing Home in Horsell, Surrey.
+A biography by Michael Carney was self-published in 1999, and a revised edition by Carney with BBC producer Kate Murphy explores her life through the Astor papers and through her letters to Vita Sackville-West.